AdrianSkowr/Sales_Analysis/README.md

 ### 5. Seasonal Sales Trends by State
 ![Seasonal Sales](images/seasonal_sales_state.png)

-This pivot tracks the sales by state across different seasons, showing which season had the highest sales in each region.
+This table tracks the sales by state across different seasons, showing which season had the highest sales in each region.

 ## Key Insights